SEO for Dispensaries: Grow Your Business Online

 - Relevance – Does your business sell what the user is looking for?

 It’s our goal to optimize your business’s online presence to tilt these factors in your favor.
 For example, while you can’t change the location of your business (proximity), you can write content to help your location rank for users outside your core service area (prominence).
-This means even if your business is located in the small city of Kalkaska you can still compete for (and capture) regional users searching for stores in the larger, more widely known Traverse City, which is 33 miles away in the next county.
+This means that even if your business is located in the small city of Kalkaska you can still compete for (and capture) regional users searching for stores in the larger, more widely known Traverse City, which is 33 miles away in the next county.

 Local Listings for Dispensaries

 We also recommend claiming your business on Yelp and Bing Places.
-Although most of your traffic will come from GMB, Leafly and Weedmaps, it’s best to claim any online presence you can, or you run the risk of search engines claiming it for you and populating it with incorrect information.
+Although most of your traffic will come from GBP, Leafly and Weedmaps, it’s best to claim any online presence you can, or you run the risk of search engines claiming it for you and populating it with incorrect information.

 Both local listings and local SEO work harmoniously to get your business’s information to the people that need it.

-Google My Business for Dispensaries
+Google Business Profile for Dispensaries